-Appendix C. ALIGNMENT WITH THE GREATER MANCHESTER ADOPTED REGIONAL SPATIAL DEVELOPMENT STRATEGY
+12. ALIGNMENT WITH THE GREATER MANCHESTER SPATIAL DEVELOPMENT STRATEGY

-Places for Everyone (PfE), Adopted 21 July 2024 is a long-term regional development strategy that identifies the development allocations for nine of ten Greater Manchester districts, including Bolton.
-The Plan includes three allocations for employment land uses to meet our objectively assessed needs in Bolton.
+Places for Everyone (PfE), Modifications 2023, is a long-term plan identifying potential development allocations for nine of ten Greater Manchester districts, including Bolton.
+The Plan proposes three allocations for employment land uses to meet our objectively assessed needs in Bolton.